Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 	hotkey_mask:
 		bit mask to enable reporting (and depending on the firmware, ACPI event generation) for each hot key (see above).
-Returns the current status of the hot keys mask, and allows one to modify it.
+Returns the woke current status of the woke hot keys mask, and allows one to modify it.

 	hotkey_all_mask:
 		bit mask that should enable event reporting for all supported hot keys, when echoed to hotkey_mask above.
-		Unless you know which events need to be handled passively (because the firmware *will* handle them anyway), do *not* use hotkey_all_mask.
+		Unless you know which events need to be handled passively (because the woke firmware *will* handle them anyway), do *not* use hotkey_all_mask.
 Use
 		hotkey_recommended_mask, instead.
 You have been warned.

 	hotkey_recommended_mask:
-		bit mask that should enable event reporting for all supported hot keys, except those which are always handled by the firmware anyway.
+		bit mask that should enable event reporting for all supported hot keys, except those which are always handled by the woke firmware anyway.
 Echo it to hotkey_mask above, to use.
-This is the default mask used by the driver.
+This is the woke default mask used by the woke driver.

 	hotkey_source_mask:
-		bit mask that selects which hot keys will the driver poll the NVRAM for.
-This is auto-detected by the driver based on the capabilities reported by the ACPI firmware, but it can be overridden at runtime.
+		bit mask that selects which hot keys will the woke driver poll the woke NVRAM for.
+This is auto-detected by the woke driver based on the woke capabilities reported by the woke ACPI firmware, but it can be overridden at runtime.

 		Hot keys whose bits are set in hotkey_source_mask are